Best Electric Guitar for Country Music

-With three single-coil pickups and five pickup combinations the Stratocaster is versatile guitar that has made its mark in just about every genre of music.
-Of course it is well known in rock and blues, but the country player can get a lot out of the Strat as well.
+With three single-coil v-Mod pickups and five pickup combinations the Stratocaster is versatile guitar that has made its mark in just about every genre of music.
+Of course it is well known as a great guitar for rock and blues, but the country player can get a lot out of the Strat as well.

 Pickup selector positions 2, 3 and 4 in particular lend to some great country sounds, from twangy to chicken-pickin.

 The neck pickup is smooth and rounded and sounds great with clean sounds and open chords.
 And, of course, the Strat shines when you add a little overdrive.

 So, if price isn't a factor how do you choose between a Fender made in Mexico and one made in the US?
 Understanding the difference between MIM and MIA Fenders is the first step.
 From there, you have to decide which aspects of each guitar is most important to you.